 Due to the shortage and re-distributing of teachers into non-teaching jobs, lakhs of children are deprived of an education.
-I have raised several issues of hindrance to the educational development like acquisition of school lands, fee hikes, domicile-reservations and lack of sufficient facilities in municipal schools many times and have been working towards offering quality education to all Delhiites.
+I have raised several issues of the hindrance to the educational development like the acquisition of school lands, fee hikes, domicile-reservations and lack of sufficient facilities in municipal schools many times and have been working towards offering quality education to all Delhiites.
 In 2006 when the government of Delhi decided to auction the land for construction of schools I protested to cancel the auctioning as the money spent would be recovered from the parents by increasing the education fee leading to the commercialization of education.

 In 2009, following the implementation of 6th pay Commission, private schools were bound to hike education fee to bring the teachers' salaries on par with salaries of government employees and thus the situation of paying the arrears to teachers came up.
-These arrears were to be recovered by hiking education fees, thus putting overall burden on parents.
-I asked Delhi government to intervene and compensate the difference by offering appropriate subsidy to private schools.
-I questioned the Chief Minister on why the Delhi government was ready to offer subsidy to the power companies who often raised the power rates irrationally?
-I felt that the state government needed to offer subsidy to schools where it was necessary so that the students and their parents are not forced to bear the burden of hiked fees and arrears.
-But Delhi government hiked the school fees due to which the parents suffered.
+These arrears were to be recovered by hiking education fees, thus putting an overall burden on parents.
+I asked the Delhi government to intervene and compensate the difference by offering an appropriate subsidy to private schools.
+I questioned the Chief Minister on why the Delhi government was ready to offer a subsidy to the power companies who often raised the power rates irrationally?
+I felt that the state government needed to offer a subsidy to schools where it was necessary so that the students and their parents are not forced to bear the burden of hiked fees and arrears.
+But the Delhi government hiked the school fees due to which the parents suffered.
 I along with other BJP leaders protested against this, but Delhi government refused to budge.

 I recognized that protests and demonstrations were not the only way to raise the issue of youth development and contribute to its success.
-So in 2010 under the banner of Lok Abhiyan I began a program called 'Face to Face' where students could directly ask questions to the Vice Chancellor of Delhi University regarding admissions.
-Such programs were conducted to bridge the gap between the government and public.
+So in 2010 under the banner of Lok Abhiyan, I began a program called 'Face to Face' where students could directly ask questions to the Vice Chancellor of Delhi University regarding admissions.
+Such programs were conducted to bridge the gap between the government and the public.